 Ayomide Oluseye is currently a PhD Researcher at the Open University, UK.
 She holds a B.Sc Degree in Psychology from the Redeemer's University Nigeria and an M.Sc Degree in Public Health from the Bournemouth University, UK.
-Previously, she has worked as a research assistant/intern at the Institute of Public Health, Obafemi Awolowo University and the Department of Mental Health, Obafemi Awolowo University Teaching Hospital, Ile-Ife, Nigeria.
+Previously, she has worked as a research assistant at a Nigerian research laboratory, the Institute of Public Health, Obafemi Awolowo University and the Department of Mental Health, Obafemi Awolowo University Teaching Hospital, Ile-Ife, Nigeria.

 Ayomide's research interests lie in adolescent sexual and reproductive health.
 Her research work centers on exploring the experiences of teenage mothers in relation to teenage pregnancy and motherhood.
 She is also interested in qualitative methods.